sebastien-p/jQuery.hasEventListener/README.md

 Description
 -----------

-`hasEventListener` is a (about 2kB minified and 1kB gzipped) jQuery plugin which checks if an Object or a DOM element actually has a particular event listener bound to it.
+`hasEventListener` is a (about 2kB minified and 1kB gzipped) jQuery plugin which checks if an Object or a DOM element actually has a particular/live/delegated event listener bound to it.
 [More infos ?](https://twitter.com/#!/search/_sebastienp%20hasEventListener)

 As a bonus, `hasEventListener` also exposes two new jQuery methods called `getEventsData` whose can be used as a 1.2.3+ compatible way to get events data internally stored on an element by jQuery (please, see related examples and API/documentation below).